rombolshak/QuantEmul/README.md

 5. make
 6. ./quantemul

-Or if you wanna to run test:
+Or if you wanna run test:

 7. ./qtest